August 5, 2020

 Latest updates and resources

 The Halifax Port Authority (HPA) is closely monitoring the public health risk associated with the COVID-19 pandemic and we remain on high alert.
 We are working closely with the Public Health Agency of Canada (PHAC) and Transport Canada to monitor the situation.
-While the current risk for the general population of Canadians has been assessed as low, we are actively monitoring the situation and will take appropriate action as it evolves.

 Please find helpful resources and links to learn more about the COVID-19 pandemic: